A Work of Fiction is Not a Fill-in-the-blank Game

 When I edit now, I strike out lengthy descriptions that go into too much detail, strings of adjectival synonyms (he was strong, muscular, well-built, and physically fit), and unnecessary words and phrases like rather (rather strong), quite (quite strong), somewhat (somewhat strong), very (very strong), so (so strong), so very (so very strong), double use of very (very, very strong), and double use of so (so, so strong).
 I could continue, but you get the idea.
 So, yes, I’m a minimalist of sorts, myself.

 But notice I did not say I grow distressed by use of the iceberg theory.
 No, I grow distressed by misuse of the iceberg theory.
-I see and hear mediocre writers justify their mediocre writing by applying this theory incorrectly.
+I see and hear newbie or mediocre writers justify their mediocre writing by applying this theory incorrectly.
 Let me clarify what Hemingway said and what he meant, for never has such a simple statement been so grossly misapplied.

 If a writer of a prose knows enough about what he is writing about he may omit things that he knows and the reader, if the writer is writing truly enough, will have a feeling of those things as strongly as though the writer had stated them.
 The dignity of movement of the iceberg is due to only one-eighth of it being above water.
 The writer who omits things because he does not know them only makes hollow places in his writing.

 I have highlighted the final sentence of this quote for a reason.
 Many misguided writers think that Hemingway’s iceberg theory says to leave out details and descriptions and let the readers use their imaginations to fill in those details themselves.